-The Hario V60 porcelain filter is a great, particularly nuanced and versatile brewing gear for those who want to perfect their coffee enjoyment and are looking for complete control over the extraction process while brewing their coffee.
+The Hario V60 porcelain filter is a great, particularly nuanced and versatile brewing gear for those who want to perfect their specialty coffee enjoyment and are looking for complete control over the extraction process while brewing their coffee.
 The key here is to pour the water calmly and slowly.
 The result is a very clean cup that emphasizes the fruity notes of a coffee.

 If you would like to try this brewing method but do not yet have a Hario V60, you can buy it in our shop on Senefelder Straße.
 The price is around 30 euros.

 You can find coffee in many delicious varieties right here in the online shop.
 We recommend buying your specialty coffee whole and only grind it fresh just before brewing.
 However, if you don’t have a coffee grinder, you can order your specialty coffee with the right grind for this brewing method.

 - Hario V60 filter paper (size 02)